 - Pixel by LabCorp COVID-19 test (at-home collection kit)

 - NY COVID Test – at home test booking

 - Here’s Where To Get A COVID Test In NYC—And How Much It Will Cost

-- Health Insurance Companies Will Cover Test Kit Costs
+- Health Insurance Companies Will Cover Test Kit Costs:

-Starting January 15, the cost of eight test FDA-approved kits per person per month will be reimbursed by health insurance companies, under rules announced by the Biden Administration.
+- Starting January 15, the cost of eight test FDA-approved kits per person per month will be reimbursed by health insurance companies, under rules announced by the Biden Administration.
 (This assumes, of course, you can find kits to buy!)
 The rules are also “incentivizing insurers and group health plans to set up programs that allow people to get the over-the-counter tests directly through preferred pharmacies, retailers or other entities with no out-of-pocket costs.
 Insurers and plans would cover the costs upfront, eliminating the need for consumers to submit a claim for reimbursement.”
 Contact your plan for details.
-For more information, read this FAQ from the Center for Medicare and Medicaid Services (PDF).
+For more information, refer to this FAQ from the Center for Medicare and Medicaid Services (PDF).

 - Off-Broadway COVID-19 Testing Kit Interest Form – Diagnostic Solutions Group is selling 640 tests for $8.50/test if venues order in bulk.
 More information on the Google Form, including who to contact to order tests